d-krause/dvs-qr-decode/README.md

 ### 7. Conclusion

-After the above analysis, I have a near 100% confidence that the votes hidden in my QR Code did indeed match my intended votes for this election and for nearly 5000 ballots in Fulton County, GA.
-However, this confidence is limited ONLY to the QR Code only.
+After the above analysis, I have a near 100% confidence that the votes hidden in my QR Code did indeed match my intended votes for this election and for the votes of nearly 5000 ballots in Fulton County, GA.
+However, this confidence is limited ONLY to the QR Code.
 This study can not conclude that ALL QR Codes contain the correct intended votes for ALL voters using the *Dominion ImageCast X BMD* around the country, nor can it conclude that the scanner/tabulators correctly allocated the votes.
 <br><br>
 I will be publishing the Fulton County findings in the coming weeks.
 <br><br>